 I lived near a paper mill in Mississippi, when I was a kid.
 That was a number one sign that you were poor.
 Those sulfides do stink.

-John Lamb Premium Member 23 days ago
+John Lamb Premium Member about 2 months ago

 Walk downwind from a yeast plant.
 Even in winter the creek doesn’t freeze.
 FYI alcohol is the best those things smell like.